Aseptic meningitis in adults

 MENINGITIS VERSUS ENCEPHALITIS

 The presence or absence of normal brain function is the important distinguishing feature between encephalitis and meningitis.
-Patients with meningitis may be uncomfortable, lethargic, or distracted by headache, but their cerebral function remains normal.
-In encephalitis, however, abnormalities in brain function are common, including altered mental status, motor or sensory deficits, altered behavior and personality changes, and speech or movement disorders.
+Patients with meningitis may be lethargic or distracted by headache, but their cerebral function remains normal.
+In contrast, patients with encephalitis commonly present with abnormalities in brain function such as altered mental status, motor or sensory deficits, altered behavior and personality changes, and speech or movement disorders.
 Seizures and postictal states can be seen with meningitis alone and should not be construed as definitive evidence of encephalitis.
 Other neurologic manifestations include hemiparesis, flaccid paralysis, and paresthesias.

 - Parasuraman TV, Frenia K, Romero J. Enteroviral meningitis.
 Cost of illness and considerations for the economic evaluation of potential therapies.
 Pharmacoeconomics 2001; 19:3.

 - Connolly KJ, Hammer SM.
 The acute aseptic meningitis syndrome.
 Infect Dis Clin North Am 1990; 4:599.